ArhiChief/eleduino_ts/README.md

 Where are two ways to build this kernel module.
 One way is to build sources on target system (e.g. Raspberry PI).
 Other way is to build all at host (Your PC with Linux on board) system.

 Compile driver for your device.
 If you build it on your PC, you have to create toolchain for your device.
 I advise you to use crosstool-ng.
-You can read about it [here]() http://www.bootc.net/archives/2012/05/26/how-to-build-a-cross-compiler-for-your-raspberry-pi/).
+You can read about it [here](http://www.bootc.net/archives/2012/05/26/how-to-build-a-cross-compiler-for-your-raspberry-pi/).

 Them just run
                '$ CC=arm-unknown-linux-gnueabi-gcc make'